confluentinc/cp-docker-images/README.md

 Docker Images for Confluent Plaform
 ===

 Docker images for deploying and running the Confluent Platform.
-The images are currently available on `DockerHub <https://hub.docker.com/u/confluentinc/>`_.
+The images are currently available on [DockerHub](https://hub.docker.com/u/confluentinc/).
 They are currently only available for Confluent Platform 3.0.1.

 Full documentation for using the images can be found [here](http://docs.confluent.io/current/docker/intro.html).